-Assets are recorded at cost and are depreciated using the straight-line method over their estimated useful lives or the terms of the related leases, if shorter, as follows:
+Assets are recorded at cost and depreciated using the straight-line method over their estimated useful lives or the terms of the related leases, if shorter, as follows:

-Buildings and improvements 10-40 years

-Furniture, fixtures and equipment 3-20 years

-Leasehold improvements 10-20 years
+Buildings and improvements 10-40 years Furniture, fixtures and equipment 3-20 years Leasehold improvements 10-20 years

-Maintenance and repairs are charged to operating expenses as incurred.
+Maintenance and repairs are expensed as incurred.
 Expenditures for renewals and betterments are capitalized.
-The gain or loss realized on disposed assets or assets to be disposed of is recorded as operating and administrative expenses in the consolidated statements of earnings.
+The gain or loss realized on disposed assets or assets to be disposed of is recorded as operating and administrative expenses.